• Skip to primary navigation

 Instructions

-• Cut off the first tough outside leaves and wash them thoroughly (some people discard them but I don't like to waste).
-Cut off the bottom root.
+• Cut off and discard the first tough outside leaves and cut off the bottom root.
 Remove all leaves, putting each of them together in order of size from each layer.
 This will make assembly so much quicker.
 Once you get to the inner yellow leaves, just leave them attached to the heart.

-• In a large pot of salted boiling water, blanche the leaves for no more than a minute (I take each layer and do it say, 5 or 6 at a time) and remove with a slotted spoon.
-Blanche the cabbage heart for a minute and set aside.
+• In a large pot of salted boiling water, blanch the leaves for about 30 seconds (I take each layer and do 5 or 6 in batches) and remove with a slotted spoon.
+Blanch the cabbage heart for 2 minutes and set aside.

 Notes